-- \$25,000 toward the purchase of the two current playground structures - Multi-media system set-up for each classroom (this project included a 50" Plasma TV connected to teacher computer workstations with Interwrite Pads for interactive classroom instruction)
+• \$25,000 toward the purchase of the two current playground structures • Multi-media system set-up for each classroom (this project included a 50" Plasma TV connected to teacher computer workstations with Interwrite Pads for interactive classroom instruction)

-- \$26,000 toward a \$50,000 project to upgrade the above multi-media systems to Interactive Whiteboards (Promethean Boards) in all grade level classrooms - \$17,000 to pay for a set of 25 laptop computers for a new computer lab - \$32,000 to pay for iPads for students - \$500 toward the purchase of iPad apps for students - Four flip video cameras with tripod - Two sets of soccer goals - Thirteen picnic tables for our picnic area patio - Legos Mindstorm Robotics kits for our Fifth Grade Robotics Club - Digital camera for use in our Art Program - Over 200 Guided Reading books for our Guided Reading library - Games for "indoor" recess - Balls for use on the playground - Educational gifts for each classroom at Christmas - Funding for each student for annual field trips - Snacks for students during special events (i.e. Play Day) - Meals for teachers during Parent/Student/Teacher Conferences - Organization and expenses of the Fifth Grade End of year Celebration - Classroom budget money (\$300 per grade level and specialized classes in 2013-2014 and \$150 per grade level in 2014-2015) for "incidental" items - \$3000 for additional Guided Reading books during the 2014-2015 school year - \$1,000 for each grade level to help with field trip expenses in 2015-2016 - Playground equipment and P.E. equipment in 2015-2016 - \$1,500 per grade level and \$1,500 for the specialized team during the 2016-2017 school year to help offset expenses of classroom supplies - \$3,000 per grade level during the 2017-2018 for iPad apps and other technology resources - Over \$2,000 for replacement Guided Reading books and additional Guided Reading materials during the 2017-2018 school year - \$13,700 for our Makerspace area and materials to be used by all students/teachers at West during the 2018-2019 school year - \$1,500 per grade level/specialized team for incidental costs of supplies and other materials during the 2019-2020 school year - \$2,000 for additional iPad keyboards for each classroom during the 2019-2020 school year - Gift Cards for Teachers to Amazon or Teachers Pay Teachers for Staff Christmas Gifts in the amount of \$25 per Teacher to be used on classroom supplies - Gift Cards for Teachers for Teacher Appreciation Week through the WamegoStrong program during the COVID-19 pandemic (gift card purchases for local businesses matched dollar for dollar by private donors through the Wamego Community Foundation) in the amount of \$25.
-This was done to support our community and our Teachers during the COVID-19 pandemic. - \$50 Gift Cards to Amazon for Christmas Gifts to be used for classrooms. - Cost for the Fifth Grade End of Year Celebration DJ, Bowling, Pizza, and Snacks.
+- \$26,000 toward a \$50,000 project to upgrade the above multi-media systems to Interactive Whiteboards (Promethean Boards) in all grade level classrooms - \$17,000 to pay for a set of 25 laptop computers for a new computer lab • - \$32,000 to pay for iPads for students - \$500 toward the purchase of iPad apps for students - Four flip video cameras with tripod - Two sets of soccer goals - Thirteen picnic tables for our picnic area patio - Legos Mindstorm Robotics kits for our Fifth Grade Robotics Club - Digital camera for use in our Art Program - Over 200 Guided Reading books for our Guided Reading library - Games for "indoor" recess - Balls for use on the playground - Educational gifts for each classroom at Christmas - Funding for each student for annual field trips - Snacks for students during special events (i.e. Play Day) - Meals for teachers during Parent/Student/Teacher Conferences - Organization and expenses of the Fifth Grade End of year Celebration - Classroom budget money (\$300 per grade level and specialized classes in 2013-2014 and \$150 per grade level in 2014-2015) for "incidental" items - \$3000 for additional Guided Reading books during the 2014-2015 school year •

+\$1,000 for each grade level to help with field trip expenses in 2015-2016 •

+Playground equipment and P.E. equipment in 2015-2016

+• \$1,500 per grade level and \$1,500 for the specialized team during the 2016-2017 school year to help offset expenses of classroom supplies

+• \$3,000 per grade level during the 2017-2018 for iPad apps and other technology resources • Over \$2,000 for replacement Guided Reading books and additional Guided Reading materials during the 2017-2018 school year

+• \$13,700 for our Makerspace area and materials to be used by all students/teachers at West during the 2018-2019 school year • \$1,500 per grade level/specialized team for incidental costs of supplies and other materials during the 2019-2020 school year

+• \$2,000 for additional iPad keyboards for each classroom during the 2019-2020 school year • Gift Cards for Teachers to Amazon or Teachers Pay Teachers for Staff Christmas Gifts in the amount of \$25 per Teacher to be used on classroom supplies

+- Gift Cards for Teachers for Teacher Appreciation Week through the WamegoStrong program during the COVID-19 pandemic (gift card purchases for local businesses matched dollar for dollar by private donors through the Wamego Community Foundation) in the amount of \$25.
+This was done to support our community and our Teachers during the COVID-19 pandemic. - \$1,500 per grade level/specialized team for incidental costs of supplies and other materials during the 2020-2021 school year